simonyiszk/konferencia-web-2020/README.md

 - Recommended editor is Visual Studio Code
 - Install Node 12 and Yarn v1
+- Install Gatsby CLI `yarn global add gatsby-cli`
-- Clone this project and install all the required dependencies with `npx gatsby new konferencia-web-2020 https://github.com/simonyiszk/konferencia-web-2020`
+- Clone the repo with git or Github Desktop
-- Select yarn as preferred package manager
+- Add all recommended addons to VSCode
+- Install dependencies with `yarn install`
+  - Restart VSCode if it still doesn't recognize the installed node modules
 - Start a development server with `yarn develop` (`gatsby develop`)
   - _Other scripts like `build`, [`format`](#automatic-code-formatting), [`type-check`](#static-type-checking) and [`lint`](#linting) are also available_